-Sclerotinia blight: Bailey and Perry are partially resistant to this disease.
+Sclerotinia blight: Perry is partially resistant to this disease.
 Early planting at seed rates of 110 lb/A or lower can reduce the susceptibility of varieties in some years.
 However, this practice will increase the risk of tomato spotted wilt disease.